nsdigirolamo/opengl-playground/README.md

 [this webpage.](https://users.cs.utah.edu/~dejohnso/models/teapot.html)

 To build this project, make sure you have [cmake](https://cmake.org/) and [GLFW](https://www.glfw.org/) installed on your system.
+I have only ever built this project on Linux so I have no idea if it works on any other platform.
 Clone the repository and run the following commands while within the newly cloned directory:

 ```bash
 cmake .